elastic/connectors/docs/reference/redis.md

 ## Known issues

-- Last modified time is not available in Redis server/cloud while fetching key/value from the database.
-So all objects will be **indexed** every time.
+- The last modified time is unavailable when retrieving keys/values from the Redis database.
+As a result, **all objects** are indexed each time an advanced sync rule query is executed.

 Refer to [Known issues](https://www.elastic.co/guide/en/enterprise-search/master/connectors-known-issues.html) for a list of known issues for all connectors.